 Agenda: WORK PROGRAMME.
 Submitted by Denmark, Netherlands, ICS, IAPH, BIMCO, IMPA, IFSMA and IHMA

 Over the last few years and particularly since the start of the Coronavirus (COVID-19) pandemic there has been an increase in cases of shipping companies finding it difficult to repatriate the bodies or ashes of deceased seafarers quickly enough, and in accordance with the religious beliefs and customs of both the deceased seafarer and their next of kin.
 This guide sets out the core considerations for dealing with a death on board and details common burial practices for some of the world's leading religions.

-This document sets out principles for providing shore leave during the current Coronavirus (COVID-19) pandemic.
+This document sets out principles for providing shore leave during the coronavirus (COVID-19) pandemic.
 It contains information on the international maritime obligations surrounding the provision of shore leave by state authorities and shipowners, and for seafarers.

 Seafarers International Relief Fund launches urgent Ukraine crisis appeal to support seafarers and their families

 The Seafarers International Relief Fund (SIRF) has launched a new appeal to the maritime industry to support seafarers and their families impacted by the crisis in Ukraine.

 MSC 105-16-5 – Campaign to promote the implementation of international policies and measures to combat harassment and bullying in the maritime industry

 Agenda: HUMAN ELEMENT, TRAINING AND WATCHKEEPING.
 Submitted by: France, Panama, ICS and ITF

 Agenda: ANY OTHER BUSINESS.
 Submitted by: ICS and ITF